 We didn’t have wall-to-wall football on TV, so the printed word and rumour was all we had to build up our knowledge of overseas teams and players.
-When he did appear of British TV, commentators would call him ‘Cruff’!
+When he did appear on British TV, commentators would call him ‘Cruff’!

 I was an avid reader of the International Football Book series, so I knew a bit about Cruyff and Ajax when I went to Wembley in May 1971.
-I was captivated by their unusual white and red shirts, the Ajax fans – all long hair and…clogs – and the klaxons, which would provide the soundtrack of World Cup 1974.
+I was captivated by their unusual white and red shirts, the Ajax fans – all long hair and clogs – and the klaxons, which would provide the soundtrack of World Cup 1974.

 It wasn’t a brilliant game, but Ajax won 2-0 and began their three-year rule of European football, inspired by Cruyff and his sidekick Johan Neeskens.
-It was the age of Total Football, and the chief orchestrator was Cruyff and the Holland manager, Rinus Michels.
+It was the age of Total Football, and the chief orchestrator was Cruyff and the Ajax manager, Rinus Michels.

-You couldn’t buy Ajax shirts in the UK, indeed anywhere, because the marketing gurus had yet to discover they could make money out of selling replica kits to fans.
+You couldn’t buy Ajax shirts in the UK, indeed anywhere, because the marketing gurus had yet to discover you could make money out of selling replica kits to fans.
 But I had a makeshift white shirt and I wanted to convert it to an Ajax outfit.
 My mother found some red material and sewed a central stripe down the front of my shirt.
 It looked very Heath Robinson, but from a distance, I might have resembled Cruyff’s younger brother.
 The shirt divided opinion.
 Some admired it, others derided it.
 But I was happy, because I was paying homage to my new found hero.
-As a Chelsea fan, Cruyff and Ajax went close to competing with Osgood, Hollins and Hudson for a while.
+As a Chelsea fan, Cruyff and Ajax went close to competing with Osgood, Hollins and Cooke for a while.

 I followed Cruyff’s progress carefully and watched Ajax beat Inter and Juventus in 1972 and 1973 respectively.
 Like many people, I loved the way they played, flowing football that was skilful, intelligent and cultured – with just a little aggression.
 Cruyff’s own contribution, his bursts of speed through defences, his passing and ability to arrive in the penalty area at the right time, made him the perfect player of his time.

 He was also single-minded and was one of the first players to ‘know his worth’.
-Culturally, he is now compared by some social historians as being as important to Holland as John Lennon was to the UK.
+Culturally, he is now compared by some social historians as being as important to the Netherlands as John Lennon was to the UK.
 Like Lennon, Cruyff represented many of the changes that were going on in Europe in the late 1960s and early 1970s.
 He had his own philosophy and was fond of one-liners that became known as ‘Cruijffiaans’.
 The Dutch were one of the last countries to shrug aside the narrative of the free love generation and Ajax were often described as footballing hippies with their colourful clothes, beads and blond hair.